 APRA expectations

 CPS 230 (Operational Risk Management, effective 1 July 2025) applies to APRA-regulated insurers.
 AI vendors are material service providers subject to contractual and governance requirements.
 CPS 234 (Information Security) applies to AI systems processing information assets.
-APRA's 30 April 2026 letter identified four AI governance gaps across all APRA-regulated entities: AI inventory and lifecycle management; IAM for non-human actors; continuous validation; and board-level AI risk reporting.
+APRA's 30 April 2026 letter drew on a targeted engagement with selected large banks, insurers and superannuation trustees in late 2025 and set out observations in four areas: AI threats and information security; governance; supplier and supply chain risk; and change management and assurance, including expectations for AI inventories, identity and access management for non-human actors, ongoing monitoring and validation, and board oversight and reporting.
 These expectations apply equally to insurers.

 ASIC expectations